ortizlu/fibonacciRecursion/readme.md

 }
 ```

-So above our first function in the stack has 3 as our example.
+Our first function in the stack uses 3 as our example.
 Before we add the final solution, the function has to be called twice with (2) and (1) because of this line:
 ```return fibonacci(3 - 1) + fibonacci(3 - 2)```

 ```